Simple Syrup Ratio Guide – Which to Use and When

-The simple syrup ratio you use changes everything from texture, dilution, shelf life, and how flavor expresses.
+The simple syrup ratio you use changes everything from texture, dilution, shelf life, and how flavor is expressed.
 Here’s how to choose the right one, every time.

-But after making dozens of batches – fruit syrups, spiced ones, coffee syrups and gift batches – I realized the ratio changes everything.
-Texture, sweetness, dilution, shelf life, even how flavor sits on your tongue.
-(If you’ve ever wondered whether homemade syrup is actually worth making, that answer lives in the ratio too.)
+After making dozens of batches – fruit syrups, spiced ones, coffee syrups and gift batches – I realized the ratio changes everything.
+Texture, sweetness, dilution, shelf life, and even how flavor sits on your tongue.

 Two ratios form the foundation of almost every syrup I make: